Slightowl/IDHL-webapp/README.md

 # IDHLDeveloperTest

-The time spent on doing the tasks in this test should be no more than 1 hour, good luck!
+The time spent on tasks in this test should be no more than 1 hour, good luck!

 Prerequsites: